SgtCoDFish/GenergyRelease/README.md

 Raise an issue on this repo if you need help and I'll do my best!

 ## Hashes
-These hashes (macOS and Linux)  were created before the midnight deadline I set myself on 2017-03-11.
+*NB: THESE HASHES WILL BE UPDATED WHEN RESOLUTION_FIX BINARIES ARE AVAILABLE FOR EACH PLATFORM* These hashes (macOS and Linux)  were created before the midnight deadline I set myself on 2017-03-11.
 ```
 sha256sum 7drl/macOS/genergy 7drl/ubuntu16.10/genergy